Skip to content

 Haki upgrade paths

-Once unlocked, each Haki type can be upgraded:
+Each Haki type can be upgraded once unlocked:

 • Observation V2: quest at level 850, gives extra dodge frames

-• Conqueror V2: automatic upgrade at level 2,650 (the level cap), increases stun duration to 4 seconds
+• Conqueror V2: automatic upgrade at level 2,650 (the level cap), increases stun duration from 3 to 4 seconds

 Haki and race awakenings

-Race V4 awakening abilities interact with Haki.
-For example:
+Race V4 awakening abilities interact directly with Haki in some interesting ways:

 Final order of operations

-If you're starting fresh and want to maximize Haki value:
+If you're starting fresh and want to maximize Haki value in the right order:

-4. 4Eventually upgrade all three to V2 once you hit endgame
+4. 4Upgrade all three to V2 once you hit endgame

 Key Takeaways